DanielTBonn/regex-gist/gist-template.md

 These two character classes define a set of characters, any of which can occur in an input string to fulfill a match.
 The first one `\d` matches any arabic numeral digit between `[0-9]`.
 So for any integer expression, such as `86` or `75309`, the regex will match.

 The second character class `\w` matches any alphanumeric character from the basic latin alphabet, including the underscore, and is equal to `[A-Za-z0-9_]`.
+So for any expression that doesn't include special characters, spaces, or non-latin alphabet characters, we will find a match.
+For example `abc_321` matches, but `-#@%\. ` will not.

+In addition to these two character classes, I have provided information on two more below.

+* `.` -- matches any character except the newline `\n`
+* `\s` -- matches a single whitespace character, including tabs and line breaks
 * `\d` -- matches any arabic numeral digit.
-Equal to [0-9]
+Equal to `[0-9]`
 * `\w` -- matches any alphanumeric character from the basic latin alphabet, including the underscore.
-Equal to [A-Za-z0-9_]
+Equal to `[A-Za-z0-9_]`
-* `\s` -- matches a single whitespace character, including tabs and line breaks
-* `.` -- matches any character except the newline \n

-Inverse matches can be performed by using the capital letter, see \D matching non-digit characters.
+For the last three classes above, inverse matches can be performed by using their capital letter.
+The character class `\D` will then match non-digit characters.

 ### Flags